- for small vehicles, such as motorcycles

 - outside the speed range 60-140 km/h(37-87 mph)

 - when the power steering works at reduced power - e.g. during cooling due to overheating (see section "Speed-dependent steering force").

 - winter road conditions

 - a very “sporty” driving style

 In these demanding situations, the function may have difficulty helping the driver correctly.
 In such cases it is recommended to switch off this function.

-The function uses the car's combined Camera and Radar unit, which has certain general limitations – see the sections "Limitations for Camera Unit" and "Limitations for Radar Unit" respectively.
+The function uses the car's camera unit, which has some general limitations, see the "Limitations for camera unit" section.